 If you have leftovers they will keep in the fridge in an airtight container for around 2-3 days.
 Re-heat them in a frying pan with a drizzle of olive oil for 5-10 minutes until warmed through.

-Defrost in the fridge overnight and re-heat as above.
+Defrost in the fridge overnight and reheat as above.

 🍴 Serving Suggestions

 But sprouts are not just for Christmas!
-They also make a great side dish to any winter meal like this Minced Lamb and Sweet Potato Hotpot or my Chicken & Bacon Potato Topped Pie.
+They also make a great side dish to any winter meal like this Minced Lamb and Sweet Potato Hotpot or this Chicken & Bacon Potato Topped Pie.

-💬 Recipe FAQ
+💬 Recipe FAQs

 📖 Recipe

-Pan Fried Brussel Sprouts With Bacon & Garlic
+Pan Fried Brussels Sprouts With Bacon

 Ingredients

-- 500 g Brussel sprouts trimmed (see notes below)
+- 500 g (17.5 oz) Brussels sprouts trimmed (see notes below)

 - 4 rashers back bacon smoked or un-smoked depending on preference